OpenIndiana/oi-docs/docs/dev/userland.md

 All
 ```

-If it is not the case, add this profile to your build user:
+If it is not the case add this profile to your build user:

 ```bash
 pfexec su -